Quessian-Phaedrus-Sternabite/Obsidian-Law/Embedded 1/United States v. Harriss.md

 supports: State
 level: "1"
 ---
-## 347 U.S. 612
+## 347 U.S. 612 (1954)

 https://supreme.justia.com/cases/federal/us/347/612/

 %%revisit%%
 ### Summary

 The appellees were charged by violating a federal lobbying act, which they claimed was too [[Important Quirbs#^802bce|vague]].
-The court refutewd this by saying that the law was clear
+The court refuted this by saying that the law was clear

 ### Use